MicrosoftDocs/cloud-adoption-framework/docs/reference/migration-with-enterprise-scaffold.md

 ## Define your hierarchy

-The foundation of the scaffold is the hierarchy and relationship of the Azure Enterprise Enrollment through to subscriptions and resource groups.
-The enterprise enrollment defines the shape and use of Azure services within your company from a contractual point of view.
+The foundation of the scaffold is the hierarchy and relationship of the Enterprise Agreement (EA) enrollment through to subscriptions and resource groups.
+The enrollment defines the shape and use of Azure services within your company from a contractual point of view.
 Within the Enterprise Agreement, you can further subdivide the environment into departments, accounts, subscriptions, and resource groups to match your organization's structure.

 ![Hierarchy](../_images/reference/agreement.png)